You may have noticed that some brands use success stories or case studies as social proof.

 A copywriter knows what’s important to highlight and what can be left out in each case.

 They know how to choose the right words, so the case study provides better results.

-Let’s see now the steps you should take to create great case studies and some examples.
+Let’s now look at the steps you should take to create compelling case studies together with some great examples.